dioris-moreno/ari-typescript-examples/README.md

 ## Running Test

-You can run a series of tests against the Asterisk instance defined in .env file as follows:
+You can also run a series of tests against the Asterisk instance defined in .env file as follows:

 ```sh
 npm run test